s-irvine/sample-kube-yaml/README.md

-# test-kube-yaml
+# sample-kube-yaml
-Test YAMLs for Kubernetes
+Sample YAMLs for basic testing of a new Kubernetes cluster and/or tool